 First impressions are important on social media.
 Ensure that when potential new followers land on your Facebook Page, the design of your cover photo and your profile photo is visually compelling.

 To begin, use a profile photo that can be easily recognized in the feed.
 Too often nonprofits upload their logo as their profile photo, but when viewed in the feed the text in the logo is too small to read and the graphic in their logo is often cropped and illegible.
-In this example, Heal the Bay does not include the text in their logo in their profile photo and their cover photo powerfully speaks to their mission which creates a very good first impression upon first-time visitors.
+In this example, American Forests does not include the text in their logo in their profile photo and their cover photo powerfully speaks to their mission which creates a very good first impression upon first-time visitors.

 Another good example is The Marshall Project.
 Their profile photo is a graphic cropped from their logo and the cover photo/graphic includes embedded text which elevates their mission and brand: